GMOD/react-msaview/README.md

         tree: types.maybe(types.string),
         msa: types.maybe(types.string),
       })
-      .actions(self => ({
+      .actions((self) => ({
         setTree(tree?: string) {
-          self.tree = tree
+          self.tree = tree;
         },
         setMSA(msa?: string) {
-          self.msa = msa
+          self.msa = msa;
         },
       })),
-    { tree: '', msa: '' },
+    { tree: "", msa: "" }
   ),
-})
+});
 ```

 There are also actions for manipulating the MSA model after creation, see
 lib/src/model.ts for the actions that you can call on the model after it is
 created.
 You can also "observe" the state of the model using React and
-mobx-state-tree e.g. if you wanted to know what base the user was hovering
+mobx-state-tree e.g. if you wanted to know what base the user was hovering over.
-over.
-You can get an intro to basic React and mobx-state-tree + observer
+You can get an intro to basic React and mobx-state-tree + observer concepts in
-concepts in this short tutorial, and the concepts will apply to this codebase
+this short tutorial, and the concepts will apply to this codebase as well
-as well
 https://gist.github.com/cmdcolin/94d1cbc285e6319cc3af4b9a8556f03f

 ## Notes